 The Caloundra Centre Master Plan envisages a town square that creates a new heart for Caloundra within the Community and Creative Hub.
 The design of this town square is intended to provide a lively and activated public space that includes landscaping, community space, pathways and new community facilities.
 The proposed zoning enables the flexibility to deliver a new town square having regard to the desire for this space to become a major community node and 'heart' for the town as outlined in the Caloundra Centre Master Plan.
-The Caloundra Centre Master Plan recognises the need to respect and expand upon the legacy provided by the Steinsen family in Felicity Park.
+The Caloundra Centre Master Plan.
+The Caloundra Centre Master Plan.
+The space to be steinsen family in Felicity Park.